ia-usgs/Xeno/README.md

 ### **Automatic Installation (Recommended)**

-Be sure to use the non desktop 64 bit version!!!!
+Be sure to use the Raspberry Pi OS lite 64 bit version!!!!
+(Unless RPi0)

 You can only select ONE driver to use, either LCD Display or E-Ink display!
 If you use both, the second one selected won't work.